MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-scenarios-legacy.md

   When the DllName value is present, and refers to a file on disk (note: the file isn't loaded or otherwise verified), legacy LAPS is considered to be installed.

-* The Active Directory Users and Computer management console doesn't support reading or writing the legacy LAPS schema attributes.
+* The Windows Server Active Directory Users and Computer management console doesn't support reading or writing the legacy LAPS schema attributes.

-* Windows LAPS will always ignore a legacy LAPS policy when configured on an Windows Server Active Directory domain controller, even if all other conditions are met.
+* Windows LAPS will always ignore a legacy LAPS policy when configured on a Windows Server Active Directory domain controller, even if all other conditions are met.

 * All Windows LAPS policy knobs not supported by legacy LAPS will be defaulted to their disabled or default settings.